cloud-ark/firstmile/README.txt

 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
 Provide these values when asked by LME.

-4) Deploy the application by navigating to the application folder: lme deploy --cloud aws --service mysql
+4) Deploy the application by navigating to the application folder: lme app deploy --cloud aws --service mysql

 5) Check deployment status
-   lme show --deploy-id <deploy-id>
+   lme app show --deploy-id <deploy-id>

 Note:
 - Your application and all its resources will be deployed in the us-west-2 region of Amazon ElasticBeanstalk